-- New feature added to attempt to repair damaged files when they are opened.
+- Adds new feature to attempt to repair damaged files when they are opened.
 This allows PDF Checker to process more thoroughly and to generate a more complete report.
 The product does not save the repaired file and does not make any changes to the original document.

-- Corrected issue when processing files by removing error conditions when document cannot be opened, but the report is successfully generated.
+- Corrects issue when processing files by removing error conditions when document cannot be opened, but the report is successfully generated.

 Version 1.1.1 (March 22, 2018)